lukeponga-dev/CosmoDaily/README.md

-# Stellar Stories
+# NASA APOD API

-Welcome to Stellar Stories, a web application that allows you to explore the universe through NASA's Astronomy Picture of the Day (APOD) API.
+a web application that allows you to explore the universe through NASA's Astronomy Picture of the Day (APOD) API.

 ## Features